gloveboxes/prompt_flow_workshop/docs/azure_proxy.md

 You will perform the follow steps:

-1. Set up the workshop environment on your own computer or with GitHub Codespaces.
+1. Set up the workshop environment with GitHub Codespaces or on your own computer.
 1. Create the Prompt Flow connections.
 1. Proceed to the workshop.